The very first publicly available frankenburgers were eaten in London by two

 In reality, it took a few more months for the first hamburgers to be ready with the biggest problem being the whiteness of the lab meat due to the lack of myoglobin, the iron carrying blood protein that gives meat its color.

-This biotech challenge was solved with the addition of a little beet juice and saffron for “natural” color along with the lab-grown bovine beef muscle cells, salt, egg powder, and bread crumbs.
+This biotech challenge was solved with the addition of a little beet juice and saffron for “natural” color along with the lab-grown bovine beef muscle cells, salt, egg powder, and enriched breadcrumbs.

 Dr. Post did the honors by cooking up and serving the frankenburgers himself at the high profile tasting.